To be successful, every CFA candidate needs a good study plan. Setting deadlines for the topics is the first step. A conventional one.

 Pros & cons of conventional study planning:

-As any organized study rhythm, it enables systematic learning and allows good preparation.
+As any organized study rhythm, it enables systematic learning.

 It makes you focus on one topic before you move on to the next.